The best tools to build powerful websites.

 I previously used Wordfence, but NinjaFirewall offers a better Web Application Firewall (WAF) at the free level.
 Its rules are updated every few hours as opposed to every 30 days, and it processes requests before they even reach your website.
 This allows it to block more attacks and use up less of your server resources.

 Its email editor could use a face-lift, but ActiveCampaign is one of the more powerful email marketing platforms out there.
 You’re able to build complex automations and it integrates with most other marketing tools.
 ActiveCampaign is my current choice for any business that isn’t an ecommerce store.

 FluentCRM made a splash when it launched in late 2020.
 Most ESPs can get really expensive the more contacts you add.
-The beauty of FluentCRM is that it’s self-hosted – you pay one flat price whether you have 100 subscribers or 100k subscribers.
+It still has a lot of catching up to do, but the beauty of FluentCRM is that it’s self-hosted – you pay one flat price whether you have 100 subscribers or 100k subscribers.

-Figma is life.
-Along with Oxygen, it's easily one of my favorite pieces of software.
-You’re able to quickly create pixel perfect web & app designs, and it’s much more efficient than using something like Photoshop.
+Figma is to a web designer what a hammer is to a contractor.
+If you create want to create high-end pixel perfect web & app designs, you need Figma.
 All my site builds get designed in Figma first.
-Their free plan is very generous and 100% usable.
+Their free plan is generous and 100% usable.

 Notion is a beautiful productivity tool.
 It’s like a Google Docs + Trello + Excel + Evernote combined.
 It’s great to use as a daily journal, to-do list, habit tracker, goal planner, and a place to keep track of any thoughts that float across your mind.
 It works well for both personal use and business teams.

 If you need an advanced accounting platform, Xero is the winner.
 It has the best multi-currency features of all the platforms I’ve tested, it directly integrates with a ton of bank accounts, and you’re able to use your own Stripe and PayPal accounts to accept payments on your invoices.
-For me, these features make it worth the price over Wave.
+For me, the time savings make it easily worth the price over Wave.